geertmeersman/homeassistant/README.md

 # TODO
 Creating a home assistant component
+Improve some error handling (but not critical now)

 # Integration in home assistant
 You can easily integrate this into home assistant by creating the following